Measuring Mathematical Problem Solving With the MATH Dataset: Experiments

 Before fine-tuning on MATH, models pretrain on AMPS.
 We pretrain for one epoch, using AdamW \citep{Loshchilov2019DecoupledWD}, using a batch size of $128$, and using a weight decay of $0.05$.
 We use the standard autoregressive language modeling objective.
 During pretraining, we upsample Khan Academy data by a factor of $5$ and we downsample Mathematica by a factor of $2$ to account for the large difference in dataset sizes.

 During fine-tuning, models predict final answers and solutions.
 Concretely, if $\langle P\rangle$ is the problem statement, we train with an equal mix of ``\texttt{$\langle P\rangle$ Final Answer: <Answer>}'' and ``\texttt{$\langle P\rangle$ Full Solution: <Step-by-Step Solution>}'' sequences.
 This makes it possible for the model to both generate full solutions and also to output just the final answer.
 For fine-tuning we use the same batch size and weight decay as in pretraining.
+Models are trained with 8 A100 GPUs, each requiring less than a day.

 Unless otherwise specified, for GPT-2 we use the default HuggingFace \citep{wolf-etal-2020-transformers} generation parameters, except that we use beam search.
 Our beam search has a beam size of $20$ when only generating the final answer, and a beam size of $10$ when generating full step-by-step solutions.
 By default, we evaluate models by prompting them with ``\texttt{$\langle P\rangle$ Final Answer:}'' so that they directly generate the final answer to each problem, not the step-by-step solution.